 Shriners, or Shrine Masons, belong to the Shriners International.
-The Shrine is an international Fraternity of approximately 500,000 members who belong to Shrine Centers throughout the United States, Canada, Mexico and Republic of Panama.
+The Shrine is an international Fraternity of approximately 300,000 members who belong to Shrine Centers throughout the world.
 Founded in New York City in 1872, the organization is composed solely of Master Masons.The Shrine is best known for its colorful parades, its distinctive red fez, and its official philanthropy, the Shriners Hospitals for Children, which is often called “the heart and soul of the Shrine.”

 Members of the Shriners International are members of the Masonic Order and adhere to the principles of Freemasonry – Brotherly Love, Relief and Truth.

 Freemasonry dates back hundreds of years to when stonemasons and other craftsmen on building projects gathered in shelter houses or lodges.
 Through the years these gatherings changed in many ways until formal Masonic lodges emerged, with members bound together not by trade, but by their own wishes to be fraternal brothers.
 There is no higher degree in Freemasonry than that of Master Mason (the Third Degree).